Xceptance/xlt-documentation/content/en/xtc/loadtesting/120-load-project-configuration.md

 In _Properties_, you can globally define [properties](../../../load-testing/manual/480-test-suite-configuration/) or [secret properties](../../../load-testing/manual/480-test-suite-configuration/#secret-properties) to use for test execution.

+[Secret properties](../../../load-testing/manual/480-test-suite-configuration/#secret-properties) behave the same as [regular properties](../../../load-testing/manual/480-test-suite-configuration/).
+However, their values will be masked with ****** both in the load test report and in the result data set.
+When editing an existing secret property in the UI, its current value will be shown as \*\*\*.
+To redefine that setting, simply overwrite \*\*\* with the new value.

 Properties configured at project level apply to all new load tests alike, while [properties defined at a certain load test](../155-lt-settings) apply to that load test only.
 Load-test-level properties will overwrite project-level properties.
 Properties that are not set in XTC will be read from the project data.